 Question: How do partnerships file and pay quarterly estimated tax payments?

-- Partnerships file Form 1065 (.pdf), U.S. Return of Partnership Income, to report income and expenses.
+- Partnerships file Form 1065, U.S. Return of Partnership Income, to report income and expenses.

-- A partnership does not pay tax on its income but "passes through" any profits or losses to its partners.
-Generally, the partnership must prepare and give partners a copy of Schedule K-1 (Form 1065) (.pdf), Partner’s Share of Income, Deductions, Credits, etc.
+- A partnership doesn't pay tax on its income, instead, it "passes through" any profits or losses to its partners.
+Generally, the partnership must prepare and give partners a copy of Schedule K-1 (Form 1065), Partner’s Share of Income, Deductions, Credits, etc.